Harvey Marcelin: Charges and theories about motive

-On March 30, 2022, Marcelin was charged with second-degree murder and concealment of a corpse, to which she pleaded not guilty.
+On March 30, 2022, Marcelin was charged with second-degree murder and concealment of a corpse, to which he pleaded not guilty.
 Police have thus far been unable to establish a motive for the murder.
-An examination of Marcelin's social media accounts revealed that she initially established contact with Leyden in 2019, and throughout 2020 and 2021, she repeatedly used Leyden's photos as her social media profile picture.
+An examination of Marcelin's social media accounts revealed that he initially established contact with Leyden in 2019, and throughout 2020 and 2021, he repeatedly used Leyden's photos as his social media profile picture.
 In October 2021, just months before Leyden's murder, Marcelin responded to a comment made by Leyden by simply saying "Love personified".
 Police speculate that the feelings were not mutual and that Leyden was actually afraid of Marcelin and wanted to end their relationship, which in turn could have further motivated the murder.
-In November 2020, Marcelin uploaded a photo of a young blonde woman as her Facebook profile's main picture - in response, Leyden posted a negative comment, calling her a "freak".
+In November 2020, Marcelin uploaded a photo of a young blonde woman as his Facebook profile's main picture - in response, Leyden posted a negative comment, calling him a "freak".

 Marcelin's version of events

-After her arrest, Marcelin was interviewed in Rikers Island by a reporter for The New York Post, during which she gave details of her biography and her version of events.
-In the interview, she admitted responsibility for the murders of Bonds and Miranda, but categorically denied killing Leyden, instead blaming one of the female acquaintances who frequented the apartment.
-She claimed that the two women were sexually attracted to her and were jealous of Leyden, but as she did not reciprocate, they decided to kill Leyden while she was away and frame her for the murder.
+After his arrest, Marcelin was interviewed in Rikers Island by a reporter for The New York Post, during which he gave details of his biography and his version of events.
+In the interview, he admitted responsibility for the murders of Bonds and Miranda, but categorically denied killing Leyden, instead blaming one of the female acquaintances who frequented the apartment.

-Marcelin also said that she has a split personality, with one identity periodically replacing the other.
-She described the female identity, Marceline Harvey, as a peaceful, caring lesbian, while the male one - Harvey - was a "bad guy" who was misogynistic, a deviant and very aggressive.
+Marcelin also said that he has a split personality, with one identity periodically replacing the other.
+He described the female identity, Marceline Harvey, as a peaceful, caring lesbian, while the male one - Harvey Marcelin - was a "bad guy" who was misogynistic, a deviant and very aggressive.
 A number of acquaintances of Marcelin who were interviewed at a later date expressed disgust and disbelief in regards to the crime committed, with a friend of Leyden's saying that whoever the killer was, they deserved either life without parole or the death penalty.

-Trial

-Marcelin's trial for the murder of Susan Leyden began on March 1, 2024, and is currently ongoing.
+Third trial and conviction